AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 A summary of the results show that in both Human to Robot interaction and Human to Human interaction result in the same results that congruent speech will help the communication and then incongruent speech does not harm the communication.

+The authors set a base of going into what eye gaze does for the human to human interaction.
+An example brought up on page 105 of [@speech_gaze14] how humans will take off their sunglasses to communicate and also how some humans will determine if they can join conversation in a group based off the eye gaze of the people in the group.
+They pull many other examples from different papers to support the reason behind doing research in this area.

+Its fascinating to see that the results for incongruent gaze was better than no gaze at all.
+The congruent gaze outshone all of the other experiments with ease.
+Both the robot to human trial and the human to human trial show the same kind of results that congruent was the best, incongruent was second best and no gaze was last.
+The only difference between the trials was the human to human preformed better on all the cases.

+There was survey at the end of the trial with the robot and human interaction where one of the questions was did you noticed anything unusual with the experiment.
+There was a high perception of people talking about "building trust and then betraying that" or "she tricked me".
+That very interesting and something that we should really consider in the future research.

 # Proposed Approach [25pts]
 ## Picard paper
 ### Collecting the data